How I conduct technical interviews, with the question matrix

 My questions matrix

-This matrix is very personal and, in some way, really linked to the Java world because of its omnipresence in the IT departments I have been working in.
+This matrix is very personal and linked to the Java world because of its omnipresence in the IT departments I have worked in.

 Answers like "I don’t know" are accepted.
 But trying to lie about one’s knowledge is worse.

-Also, it happened that people being able to answer just a few questions was OK to me because these particular questions were best matching the position.
+Also, people being able to answer just a few questions was OK to me because these particular questions best matched the position.

 I suggest reading this document using the google docs link.
 Anyhow, here is a snapshot: